alsoAD09/network-prog/README.md

 # network-prog
-This consists of practical projects i used for understanding networking
+This consists of practical projects i used for understanding computer networking concepts